ValentinH/react-easy-sort/README.md

 }
 ```

 This component doesn't take any other props than its child.
-This child should be a single React element that can receives a ref.
+This child should be a single React element that can receive a ref.
 If you pass a component as a child, it needs to be wrapped with `React.forwardRef()`.

 ## Recommended CSS rules

-To disable browser default behaviors than can interfer with the dragging experience, we recommend adding the following declarations on the "items":
+To disable browser default behaviors that can interfer with the dragging experience, we recommend adding the following declarations on the "items":

 - `user-select: none;`: disable the selection of content inside the item (the blue box)
 - `pointer-events: none;`: required for some browsers if your items contain images (see the [Interactive avatars demo](https://codesandbox.io/s/react-easy-sort-images-demo-486qk))